Shrinky Dink Snowflake Ornaments with Cricut Explore

 These cute Shrinky Dink Snowflake Ornaments are SUPER cute and easy to make with your Cricut machine!
 Whip up a whole bunch of them in about 15 minutes – they make a great homemade gift idea or an adorable present topper!

-A couple of weeks ago, I introduced you to my newest cutting machine, the Cricut Explore Air, and I showed you how to create a Quick and Easy Customized Pencil Pouch (which makes a great gift idea!) and Easy Christmas Tea Towels (also a great gift idea!).
+A couple of weeks ago, I introduced you to my newest cutting machine, the Cricut Explore Air, and I showed you how to create Easy Christmas Tea Towels (which makes a great gift idea!).
 Today I’m going to show you how to use the Cricut with a less conventional material to create these awesome and adorable snowflake Christmas ornaments in around 15 minutes!

 To start, I opened up The Cricut Design Space and started a new project.
 The Cricut Design Space Image Library includes over 60,000+ images that you can choose from, so it’s easy to start designing your project in no time at all!
 I select several snowflake designs and a Christmas tree tag that I wanted to work with, and the software inserted them into a new project document for me.